The MATCH List: What it Means to Be Listed (and How to Avoid it)

 Merchant Compliance Review

+Research shows that up to 40% of chargebacks can be caused by merchants’ errors and oversights.
 Fortunately, these errors—and the resulting chargebacks—are entirely preventable.

-Chargebacks911’s™ Merchant Compliance Review conducts a 106-point inspection of all merchant policies and procedures, isolating errors that could potentially lead to chargebacks.
+Chargebacks911’s Merchant Compliance Review is a proprietary 106-point inspection of all merchant policies and procedures, which isolates and helps rectify errors that could trigger chargebacks.

 Getting the Help You Need